 | > iacl.org > Plastic

-Many years ago a push to incorporate plastic containers into use for foodstuff citing weight advantages, squeeze-ability and not breakable like glass took what was once a glass-only world and transformed it into what we now have.
-Along the way chemicals used in other industry areas offering advantages such as flame resistance where added into certain plastic codes.
+Many years ago there was a push to incorporate plastic containers into use for foodstuff.
+Citing weight advantages, squeeze-ability, not breakable, and superior strength the industry took what was once a glass and paper bag world and transformed it into what we have now.
+Along the way chemicals used in other industry areas offering advantages such as flame resistance where added into various plastic types.

 There are several plastic codes numbering from 1 - 7 usually found on the bottom of the container.
 Some such as code 5 seem to lack any attributable leaching characteristic that can be tied to health factors while code 3 is a pharmacopeia of embedded bad chemicals.

-Here is my rundown of the various plastic codes found in everyday use.
+Here is my rundown of the various plastic codes types.
+Some are more prevalent than others.

-Code 3 Polyvinyl Chloride (PVC) is th absolute worst and highly prone to leach cancerous chemicals including the estrogen mimicking substance called bisphenol which is a slick coating used to treat the interior of aluminum cans and on grocery store receipts.
-Bisphenol is a BPA which you may have seen the words "BPA Free" on some containers.
+Code 3 Polyvinyl Chloride (PVC) is the absolute worst and highly prone to leach cancerous chemicals including an estrogen mimicking substance called bisphenol which is a slick coating used to treat the interior of aluminum cans and on grocery store receipts.
+Bisphenol is a BPA.
+You may have seen the words "BPA Free" on some containers.
+Heavy metals such as Lead and Cadmium are also used in it's production.

 Code 7 Polycarbonate (PC) aka code 0 is a catch-all for all plastic not given a proper code.
 It is safe to assume it contains the BPA aka bisphenol, an estrogen type f substance.